rmkoesterer/uga/README.rst

 ************

 This software uses an array of Python modules and R packages.
 Thus, it may be simpler for users to install it within a clean virtual environment to avoid disrupting system
 Python functionality.
 The following lists display versions used during development.
-These modules can be installed easily with `pip`_, see :ref:`install_from_source`.
+These modules can be installed easily with `pip`_.

 .. _`pip`: https://pypi.python.org/pypi/pip